 notes to the text

 I assembled these notes as I was writing.
 I have included them here as I thought they may be interesting to some readers in confirming or following up on a reference.
-One or two of the notes include quotations, I have obviously not intended to breach copyright but please let me know if there is a problem and I'll remove.
+One or two of the notes include quotations, I have obviously not intended to breach copyright but please let me know.

 The epigraph is based on a 1907 translation by R.D Hicks of paragraphs 6 - 9 from Book 2, Chapter 1 of Aristotle's work - De Anima.